nhdr2020/bihmap/README.md

-# File structure
+# Map of Bosnia Herzegovina

+## Files
-The top level files Procfile and Requirements.txt are configuration files for the heroku application.
+The top level files `Procfile` and `Requirements.txt` are configuration files for the heroku application.
+You don't need to modify these files.

 ## dkds